 This setup needs to be performed only once.
 After that, authenticated sessions will expire every week.
 Next time you login, only a code will be requested:

 After the authentication is complete, you will be redirected to the tool that was protected and you will not be bothered with authentication for the rest of the week.

-If you authenticate for one tool, this authenticated session will be valid for all other protected tools.
+If you authenticate once, the Apache2 proxy will setup new authenticated sessions for all other protected tools.
 It is an extra layer and does not replace the login procedure on the tool it protects.

 If you lose access to your account, you should always be able to restore your access by using the reset procedure.
 In case of problems, don't hesitate to contact email@example.com for assistance.